05BA2505-04E6-D00C-F5B78D29C09A425B

 Making Appointments

 2. Choose your class and the language that you're writing in.
-If you’re looking for help developing your English language communication skills, select “Multilingual Support.”
+For help developing your English language communication skills, select “Multilingual/ESOL Support.”

 Canceling Appointments

-Excessive last-minute cancellations or missed appointments may affect your ability to book future appointments.
+Excessive last-minute cancellations or missed appointments will affect your ability to book in future.

 Submitting Drafts

-We can only discuss 20 pages maximum per conference.
-If you are working on a longer draft, you will need to schedule multiple conferences.
+You can only submit 20 pages maximum per conference.
+If you’re working on a longer draft, please schedule multiple conferences.

-You can use a conference to begin the writing process–to create an outline or expand one, or to brainstorm ideas, thesis statements, etc.
+You can use a conference to begin the writing process–to create an outline or expand one, brainstorm ideas and thesis statements, etc.

-We can support writing you’re doing outside of your courses, including on resumes, cover letters, personal statements, and scholarship essays.
+We can help with all writing you’re doing in college, including resumes, cover letters, personal statements, and scholarship essays.

 TracCloud shows the tutor associated with each appointment in the upper-right corner of the booking selections.
-You can click on the name to see the tutor’s bio.
-Our website also shows all of our tutors and their bios.
+Click on the name to see the tutor’s bio.
+Our website shows all of our tutors and bios.

 Writing